-Swale CCG has a population distribution very similar to Kent and Medway as a whole in terms of age and male to female ratios.
-Importantly however the population of Swale CCG is expected to increase over the next 6 years and particularly in the 65-84 age groups.
-A focus on the mental health needs of this elderly population will be needed in Swale.
-The population of 4-9 years old in Swale is also expected to increase over the next six years and this needs consideration.
+Ashford CCG has a population distribution very similar to Kent and Medway as a whole.
+Importantly the population of Ashford CCG is expected to increase over the next six years and particularly in the 65-84 age groups.
+A focus on the mental health needs of this elderly population will be needed in Ashford.

-- Swale Health and Well Being Board prioritise local 'asset mapping' and link the results of this to the pathways for both common and severe mental illness. - Use the progress made with 'the Sherwood Pilot' to understand patterns of service use thereby improving access to psychological therapies and other wellbeing programmes. - Map the local assets for wellbeing and publicise to the local population. - Run targeted well -being campaigns using Kent Six Ways to Wellbeing (Wheel of Wellbeing).
+- Ashford Health and Wellbeing Board prioritise local 'asset mapping' and link the results of this to the pathways for both common and severe mental illness. - Use the progress made with 'the Sherwood Pilot' to understand patterns of service use thereby improving access to psychological therapies and other wellbeing programmes. - Map the local assets for wellbeing and publicise to the local population. - Run targeted well -being campaigns using Kent 6 Ways to Wellbeing (Wheel of Wellbeing).